cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 - What KV-cache-aware routing is and why it matters
 - How llm-d implements this feature with EPPs, Redis, and NIXL
 - The critical Kubernetes YAML assets that make it work
-- A test case showing an 86% cache hit rate
+- A test case showing our latest 87.4% cache hit rate
 - Where to go to learn more and get started

 ![llm-d Scale and Performance](images/scale.png)